ilyagr/diffedit3/README.md

 You can make `diffedit3` the default diff editing tool by setting `ui.diff-editor="diffedit3"` in your [`jj` config] ([additional docs]).

+Using `diffedit3` as a merge tool with `jj resolve` is not currently recommended.
+(TODO: hopefully, this will change shortly).

 If you'd like to adjust the config or use `diffedit3` with older versions of `jj`, you can adapt `jj`'s default TOML config for `diffedit3` from its [`merge-tools.toml`](https://github.com/martinvonz/jj/blob/main/cli/src/config/merge_tools.toml).